Free workshops and public talks ▸ Public talks

 The idea behind these talks is to reach a wider audience (including journalists, specialists, students, administrative staff etc.) to break the taboo surrounding Reading Anxiety and bureaucratic communication and to increase awareness of the concepts of Kindness Communication and Relational Reading.

-We hope that colleagues working in fields of literacy, communication in general and other teaching contexts will be interested in discussing the relevance of the project themes for democratic cohesion and social solidarity.
+We welcome colleagues working in the fields of literacy and communication in general as well as in other teaching contexts to join us in discussing the relevance of the project themes for social cohesion and solidarity against the background of Austrian democratic discourse.

 The talks take place one or two weeks after a workshop and last about one hour.
 Workshop participants are invited to talk about their experience and impressions with the audience.
-Afterwards, everyone is invited to talk and exchange ideas.
+Afterwards, everyone will have the opportunity to talk and exchange ideas.

 The public talks are held by the ‘Amtsdeutsch ohne Angst’ project creators Michèle Cooke und Michael En.